 (c) direct a hirer or passenger to alight from or forbid his entering a taxi-car; or

-(d) direct an owner or driver to produce a taxi-car licence, his A Class and T Class driver’s licence and passenger vehicle licence issued under the Road Traffic Act 1974,
+(d) direct an owner or driver to produce a taxi-car licence and a driver’s licence document for a licence endorsed with extension T or equivalent evidence of authorisation to drive under the Road Traffic Act 1974,

 and any person so directed by an authorised officer shall comply with those directions.

 [Regulation 40 amended in Gazette 24 Mar 1995 p.
-1113.]
+1113; 24 Jun 2008 p.
+2914.]

 41. Notice of inspection